Christian ethics: Definition and sources

 Christian ethics, also referred to as moral theology, was a branch of theology for most of its history.
-Becoming a separate field of study, it was separated from theology during the eighteenth- and nineteenth-century Enlightenment and, according to Christian ethicist Waldo Beach, for most 21st-century scholars it has become a "discipline of reflection and analysis that lies between theology on one side and the social sciences on the other".
+Becoming a separate field of study during the Enlightenment of the eighteenth and nineteenth centuries, for most 21st-century scholars it has become a "discipline of reflection and analysis that lies between theology on one side and the social sciences on the other" says Christian ethicist Waldo Beach.

-Christian ethics is a virtue ethic which focuses on developing an ethical character, beginning with obedience to a set of rules and laws seen as divine commands reflecting behaviors which are morally required, forbidden, or permitted.
-Although virtue ethics and deontological ethics are normally seen as contrasting with one another, they are combined in Christian ethics.
-Claire Brown Peterson calls the Christian ethic a natural law ethic.
-According to Peterson, the New Testament contains "the expectation that humans are capable of knowing much of how they should live apart from explicit divine instructions ...
+Christian ethics is a virtue ethic which focuses on developing an ethical character, beginning with obedience to a set of rules and laws seen as divine commands.
+These behaviors are morally required, forbidden, or permitted.
+Although character-based virtue ethics and rule-based deontological ethics are normally seen as contrasting with one another, they are combined in Christian ethics.

+Claire Brown Peterson calls the Christian ethic a natural law ethic, writing that the New Testament contains "the expectation that humans are capable of knowing much of how they should live apart from explicit divine instructions ...
 Thus Gentiles who lack the revelation of scripture are said to have the law 'written on their hearts' (Romans 2:15) so that they can [legitimately] be held accountable when they violate what they are capable of seeing is right."
 Wilkins says that in this view, the primary moral laws are universally known, are discernible through reason, are innate in all people (and, therefore, binding on all), and their practice contributes to individual and community well-being.
 Elements of each of these theories can be found in the Bible and the early church.